Browse by Medical Category

 Your surgeon may recommend that you consult with our care team prior to surgery.
 During this consultation, we conduct a physical examination and review your medical history.
 Please complete the new patient questionnaire before your visit.
 We ask that you bring a list of medications, vitamins and herbal supplements that you take, along with information on dosages.
 Additionally, please bring any medical records, CDs of images, consultation notes, and notes on previous treatments and their effectiveness.
 We use this information at the time of your first visit to get a complete picture of you and your overall condition in order to develop an appropriate pain management plan.

 Treatment options, including risks and benefits, are discussed in detail.
 We work with you to determine the best treatment plan for you and give you the information you need to make an informed decision.

 You must have a referral from your physician in order to schedule an appointment at our outpatient clinics.
 Once your appointment is scheduled, please fill out the new patient questionnaire and bring it and any other records with you.

 To refer your patients to our center, please submit a new patient referral form online.
 Our goal is to follow up with you within 24 hours of a referral request and to contact your patient within 48 hours to schedule an appointment.
 Your patient will need to complete a new patient questionnaire prior to his/her visit.
 This questionnaire will help us evaluate your patient and develop an appropriate pain management plan.

 As an academic medical center, Mass General invests in research to better understand disease and develop innovative approaches to prevention and treatment.
-In addition to seeing patients, doctors within the Center for Pain Medicine conduct research on pain management options to further develop the field of pain medicine.
+In addition to seeing patients, doctors within the Pain Management Center conduct research on pain management options to further develop the field of pain medicine.

 There are a number of clinical trials available to assess the effectiveness of treating various pain conditions.
 We are currently seeking interested and qualified patients to participate in our clinical trials.
 Learn more